Learn the key differences between pips and ticks in trading, how they impact Forex strategies, and their applications across various markets.

 EUR/JPY 100,000 132.62 $7.54

 Understanding pip values is crucial for setting accurate stop-loss orders and estimating potential profits.
-Modern platforms also offer fractional “pipettes” (1/10th of a pip) for finer precision.
+Modern platforms also offer fractional “pipettes” (1/10th of a pip) for finer precision, giving scalpers and high-frequency traders greater control over execution.

 Understanding Ticks